ragul-n/ragul-n.github.io/_posts/2025-03-16-Trumpflation-is-much-worse-than-inflation.md

 ### On “Trumpflation”

 Trump tariffs will surely raise prices.
 But not every price increase is inflations.
 Sometimes, it will be a increase in real prices.
-Taxes and tariffs, like Trump tariffs, are exactly the sort of things that will cause real prices to increase.
+Taxes, like Trump's tariffs, are exactly the sort of things that will cause real prices to increase.
 This is different from a general raise in prices and wages–what we call inflation.
 On the face of it, an increase in real and nominal price might look the same, but there are a few important differences.
 Inflation typically pushes both wages and prices higher—unlike increases in real prices.

 A permanent increase in tariffs should be seen as a shock to productivity (or TFP, in economist speak).
 This shouldn’t come as a total surprise if you’re familiar with Mill's idea of “trade as a form of technology, akin to the railroads.”
 A shock to productivity—and thus tariffs—will always drive up the real price.
 Broad-based tariffs will raise the real cost of everything and make everyone poorer, at least in the short run.